Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Begin the siege with zombies approaching Lekar's walls.
 The characters might pick off distant zombies or enact plans to destroy dozens at a time.
 The characters' strategies are likely successful, but the horde soon begins overwhelming defenses nearby.
 Once the characters defeat a few zombies, roll `dice: 1d6` (`1d6`) and consult the Zombie Siege Encounters table.
 The event rolled unfolds within sight of one of the characters.
 It's up to the characters to either take action or let the event transpire.
 When the characters complete an encounter, roll on the table again.
 If the characters ignore one of these events, the defenders' situation worsens.
 Add +2 to the next roll on the table.

 The siege lasts as long as you like.
 Use frantic rushes between emergencies to describe small horrors and victories while wearing down the characters' resources with brief zombie attacks.
-If the characters feel completely overwhelmed, Talon [[/5.
-Mechanics/Bestiary/Humanoid/Priest.md|priests]] with [[/5.
-Mechanics/Items/Potion Of Healing.md|potions of healing]] might appear, or an officer can enlist characters to deliver orders from General Drakov (likely related to the siege's climax).
+If the characters feel completely overwhelmed, Talon [[5.
+Mechanics\Bestiary\Humanoid\Priest.md|priests]] with [[5.
+Mechanics\Items\Potion Of Healing.md|potions of healing]] might appear, or an officer can enlist characters to deliver orders from General Drakov (likely related to the siege's climax).

 As the battle reaches what you determine to be the halfway point, start rolling `dice: 2d6` (`2d6`) on the Zombie Siege Encounters table and consult the ""Concluding the Siege"" section to guide the battle toward its climax.